TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.pulldom.rst

 The :mod:`xml.dom.pulldom` module provides a "pull parser" which can also be asked to produce DOM-accessible fragments of the document where necessary.
-The basic concept involves pulling "events" from a stream of incoming XML and processing them.
-In contrast to SAX which also employs an event-driven processing model together with callbacks, the user of a pull parser is responsible for explicitly pulling events from the stream, looping over those events until either processing is finished or an error condition occurs.
+The basic concept involves pulling "events" kutoka a stream of incoming XML and processing them.
+In contrast to SAX which also employs an event-driven processing model together with callbacks, the user of a pull parser is responsible for explicitly pulling events kutoka the stream, looping over those events until either processing is finished or an error condition occurs.